Ausfinex Addresses Barriers to Mass Adoption in Unique Exchange Model

 The exchange offers over 100 coins paired directly with the Australian Dollar (AUD) and over 300 paired with Bitcoin and Ethereum.
 The wide assortment of virtual currency at a low-cost entry point has allowed Ausfinex to carve themselves as a niche within the Australian exchange space.
 Investors look for differentiation when identifying development projects to fund.
 Given Ausfinex’s ability to target the distinct barriers that are impeding growth, Ausfinex will continue to magnetize investors.

-In response to consumer protection concerns, Ausfinex has implemented several security features such as 2-factor authentication, cold storage of tokens, and advanced encryption technology.
+In response to consumer protection concerns, Ausfinex has implemented several security features.
+Options such as 2-factor authentication, cold storage of tokens, and advanced encryption technology are simplifying things.
 The exchange is registered with AUSTRAC, and complies with AML/CTF guidelines.

-Given the Ausfinex’s ability to address the barriers to mass adoption within Australia, the exchange has the potential to emerge as not only the regional leader but a global leader.
+Given the Ausfinex’s ability to address the barriers to mass adoption within Australia, the exchange has the potential to emerge as not only the regional leader but a global cryptocurrency exchanges leader.